hashicorp-forge/nomad-nodesim/README.md

 Features that aren't support today but could be:

+- Replace `Config.RPCHandler` with a simulated network stack
 - Server mode
 - Task Driver Plugins (or a builtin fake one)
 - Configuration file instead of args